 Turkey, as a country, has a long, turbulent history, and its currency is no different.
-The Lira has gone through many changes since it was introduced as Turkey’s currency.
+Since it was introduced as Turkey’s currency, the Lira has gone through many changes.

 The Lira was introduced as a form of currency in 1844 as the Ottoman Lira, replacing the kurus as the primary unit of currency in the Ottoman Empire.
 Following the fall of the Ottoman Empire and the creation of the Republic of Turkey in 1923, the Lira became known as the Turkish Lira.

-The Turkish Lira remained a fairly stable currency until the 1970s when inflation began to devalue the Lira quickly.
-It became so devalue that Turkey was forced to scrap the old Lira and create a new currency.
+The Turkish Lira remained a reasonably stable currency until the 1970s when inflation began to devalue the Lira quickly.
+Finally, it became so degraded that Turkey was forced to scrap the old Lira and create a new currency.
 For reference, the following is a chart of the yearly average value of the Lira over time leading up to 2005.

 The official deadline to exchange old Turkish Lira to USD or any of your currencies was 2015.
 However, some online websites or collectors would be interested in paying you the current rate (simply six zeros dropped, and 1 million is equal to 1 lira now)

-Because there are several different types of Lira that have been created in the last 20 years, it’s essential to notice the difference, so you aren’t accidentally receiving old currency with no value.
+Because several different types of Lira were created in the last 20 years, it’s essential to notice the difference so you aren’t accidentally receiving old currency with no value.

 The New TRY (E-8) banknotes are no longer valid or widely circulated, but it is still essential to look out for these and not to accept them.
-These banknotes show different portraits of Mustafa Kemal Ataturk (the founder and first president of The Republic of Turkey) as well as images of various historic and famous buildings and places throughout Turkey.
+These banknotes show different portraits of Mustafa Kemal Ataturk (the founder and first president of The Republic of Turkey) and images of various historic and famous buildings and places throughout Turkey.

-The current Turkish Lira, aka the only banknotes you should be accepting, still portray Mustafa Kemal Ataturk on the front but have different historical figures from Turkey on the back of each banknote.
+The current Turkish Lira, aka the only banknotes you should accept, still portrays Mustafa Kemal Ataturk on the front but has different historical figures from Turkey on the back of each banknote.

-The new banknotes also have new security features, including size variation between banknotes, different portraits of Ataturk, a holographic stripe, and a security thread visible under UV light that has both the numerical value of the banknote and the letters TL.
+The new banknotes also have security features, including size variation between banknotes, different portraits of Ataturk, a holographic stripe, and a security thread visible under UV light with the numerical value of the banknote and the letters TL.
 Make sure to check one or more of these security features when accepting banknotes, especially the larger denominations.

 ATMs are widespread in Turkey, much like anywhere else, and are the most convenient way to get cash.
 However, it’s not always the cheapest or safest way to acquire those Turkish Liras.